BiancaMitroi/Teaching/README.md

 ## Partitioning

-- Each directory will represents the grade for studying Physics
-- Each grade will have folders that represent the initial(s) of the students for GDPR compliance :)))
+- Each main folder will represent the initial(s) of the students for GDPR compliance :)))
 - For each initial(s) there will be folders/files with the materials studied for each study session

 ## Browsing data